 Allows user to set the feed rate override by command.
+A activates or disables feed rate override slider bar.
+A1 is active, A0 is disabled.
 P must be within the bounds specified in the INI file.
 If not, the command is ignored.

-L41 Shell Command - L41 C:\Path\Program.ex --
+L41 Shell Command - L41 C:\Path\Program.exe